 On July 7, Resources from TX-TF1 were moved towards northeast Texas as Hurricane Beryl moved to the east.
 TX-TF1 boat squads conducted joint training with Texas Intrastate Fire Mutual Aid System (TIFMAS), and Texas Military Department (TMD) on possible storm scenarios.
 On July 8, as the storm passed teams coordinated with local jurisdictions to provide support.

-Texas A&M AgriLife Extension Service (AgriLife): AgriLife has been in contact with officials in affected counties to monitor needs and provide support.
-Texas A&M AgriLife Extension continues to maintain representation at DDEOC 16 with two County Extension Agents rotating shifts.
+Texas A&M AgriLife Extension Service (AgriLife): As of July 16, in the State of Texas Assessment Portal there were 389 AgSTAT submissions with 98 of those requesting AgriLife assistance so we will be working with the county extension agent to follow up with those landowners.
+Two damage assessment teams (eight personnel total) remain in Brazoria County and two teams remain in Fort Bend County conducting iSTAT and pSTAT assessments.
+AgriLife also has one DAR Agent supporting the IST, three members staffing the SOC, two DAR Agents (DA Team 4) and one Area Chief at the Port of Houston supporting staging efforts.